C-Loftus/sight-free-talon/docs/src/philosophy.md

 The Unix philosophy on the other hand is true universal design since in it, every program knows its place.
 Universality is not accomplished by each program individually, but rather by their composition.

 No single design is ever universal and it is pernicious to imply such.
 The vast majority of design prioritizes sighted users and it is understandable to do so.
 But to qualify it as universal is to imply that it is somehow the best option for a compromise that helps all.
 As we think about software design, we quickly begin to see how we are flooded with practicalities that trick us into thinking they are universal standards, that nothing else better can be done.
+Yet through composition and the invitation to customize by the limitation of complexity, we can easily do better than the so-called universal.

 As I've thought more about such things, I think it is significant that many of the tools created by blind users for blind users like Emacspeak or Edbrowse do not call themselves screen readers.
 In some ways, to call one's software a screen reader is to capitulate to the idea that vision is the one true way of computer interaction and all we can do is try to mimic it.
 There is of course nothing wrong with this in a pragmatic sense, but to build the best software for vision impairment, we can't always be chasing the sighted presuppositions.